CCSA- Cooperative Center for Study Abroad

 Course Description: This class provides a unique opportunity for American students to involve themselves as teaching assistants in a P-6 African school.
 Through daily interaction with both local teachers and students in Aboadze Ghana participants will be able to explore the influences of socioeconomic political ethnic and religious factors on classroom practices and pupils life experiences.
 Education majors will be partnered with a Ghanaian teacher but non-education majors could serve as an assistant in another area of the school.
 Also included are cultural explorations to historic sites on the Cape Coast associated with the slave trade and to the capital city of Accra.

-Prerequisite: Honors courses on the students home campus.
-Graduate Credit: A bachelors degree
+Prerequisite: Sophomore standing and cumulative GPA of 2.0 or higher or consent of instructor.
+Honors Credit: Eligibility for Honors courses on the students home campus.
+Graduate Credit: A bachelors degree.